j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-workflow-relax-unitcell receive ht_tetralith

-If everything worked correctly, you should noe have a finished task (``ht.task.ht_tetralith--unitcell.4H-SiC_pbe.start.0.unclaimed.3.finished``) in the ``unitcell`` folder.
+If everything worked correctly, you should now have a finished task (``ht.task.ht_tetralith--unitcell.4H-SiC_pbe.start.0.unclaimed.3.finished``) in the ``unitcell`` folder.
-The ADAQ workflow to relax the unit cell is now finished and we can proceed to generate the defects.
+The ADAQ workflow to relax the unit cell is now finished, and we can proceed to generate the defects.
-If something went wrong, empty the unitcell folder to reset.

 .. _defects: